 The Latin word for sage, ‘Salvia,’ stems from the phrase ‘to heal.’
 The other qualities of sage when burned such as giving a reason for one to mediate, silents their thoughts and get clear on intentions.

 (Also DECLUTTERING is huge.
-Getting rid of old furniture, mattresses, decor and anything and everything you haven't used in years can make all the difference, many times a cluttered environment can be a reflection of a cluttered mind, of having trouble "letting go," I have found decluttering to be personally theurepteic and if it a daily work in progress) Turn your room into a peaceful sanctuary with our sage!
+Getting rid of old furniture, mattresses, decor, and anything and everything you haven't used in years can make all the difference, many times a cluttered environment can be a reflection of a cluttered mind, of having trouble "letting go," I have found decluttering to be personally therapeutic and if it a daily work in progress) Turn your room into a peaceful sanctuary with our sage!

 One thing I have to remind myself is the “intention” you have while you sage really makes the difference.
 Here are some simple beginning steps on how to clear your home of negative energy with sage (again no right or wrong way - the intention is what's important):

 Select Your Sage.
 You can find bundled sage at just about any health food store for about $4-7.
 You can also purchase our signature sage bundles here.
 You can also grow your own from seed to save money and create a deeper connection with the energy of the plant (I need to try this one day!)